DallanQ/sleeping_gods_3/Manual.md

 #### Journey Log (page 9)

 When you start a new campaign, write your name and date on a new journey log sheet.
 You use this sheet to track certain information when you save your game during the campaign (and also as a memento of your journey).
-You can also keep notes on the world map to help you remember important information.
-You can use world map notes from previous campaigns when you play a new campaign.
+You can also keep notes on the world map to help you remember important information. <b>You can use world map notes from previous campaigns when you play a new campaign.</b>

-#### World Map and The Tides of Ruin Expansion (page 9)
+#### World Map and <i>The Tides of Ruin</i> Expansion (page 9)

 In Sleeping Gods, the atlas includes 9 maps to explore, but if you examine the map on your journey log, you can see that this is only part of the game world.
 These extra maps and locations are included in the Tides of Ruin expansion.